 Cite GC section 11255 as the authority for processing a TR.

-The department receiving the services (or debtor department) shall provide the appropriation to charge if payment is not made timely.
-This appropriation data must include: fund number, organization code, fiscal year, reference, and category or program.
+The agency/department receiving the services (or debtor department) shall provide the appropriation to charge if payment is not made timely.
+This appropriation data must include: fund number, organization code/business unit, fiscal year, reference, and category or program.
 If applicable, also include element, component, and task.

-It is the responsibility of the department providing the services to ensure that no disputes exist prior to submitting a TR to the SCO.
+It is the responsibility of the agency/department providing the services to ensure that no disputes exist before to submitting a TR to the SCO.

 Submission Requirements to the SCO

-On the TR, indicate the debtor department's appropriation data to charge, as identified in the interagency agreement, and the initiating department's appropriation data to credit the payment.
+On the TR, indicate the debtor agency’s/department's appropriation data to charge, as identified in the interagency agreement, and the initiating department's appropriation data to credit the payment.
 In the Legal Authority and Reason for Request box, indicate the items below:

-Authority for initiating the transfer: GC section 11255
+Authority for initiating the transfer: Government Code section 11255

 Interagency agreement number

-Invoice numbers and dollar amounts for which you are requesting a transfer
+Invoice numbers and dollar amounts for which you are requesting a transfer.
+If the list is long, include an attached table with the invoice numbers, amounts, and appropriation string.
+Include the language “See attached” in the legal authority.

-Attached to the TR, departments must also submit a copy of the following:
+Attached to the TR, agencies/departments must also submit a copy of the following:

-Notification sent to the department that the transfer of funds will occur,
+Notification sent to the agency/department that the transfer of funds will occur,

 Interagency agreement, and